Skip to Main Content

 Each month, Raleigh Workshop makes 300 pairs of jeans right here in Downtown Raleigh.
 Also known as “slow fashion,” small-batch and bespoke clothing is made with intention which leads to less waste

-Unorthodox Vintage, Pallbearer, Father & Son Antiques, Raleigh Vintage, Revolver Consignment Boutique, ThriftWiz, and Boot & Trunk
+Unorthodox Vintage, Pallbearer, Father & Son Antiques, Raleigh Vintage, Revolver Consignment Boutique, ThriftWiz, One for All Thrift, and Origami Styling

 Shopping second-hand is a fool-proof way to reduce your carbon footprint and keep perfectly good clothing, furniture, and decor out of landfills.
 Downtown Raleigh has a strong presence of second-hand and vintage stores so there are plenty to choose from based on what you’re looking for.